mister2d/CoexistAI/README.md

 ## New Updates: Read More about updates [Here](README_MCP.md)

-- **Smarter, cheaper prompts:** Built-in guardrails help you save API costs with smarter prompt handling, especially for paid LLMs.
-Max documents limits of summarization.
 - **Direct location search:** You can now search for any place, not just find routes!
-- **Advanced Reddit search:** Use your own phrases; results ranked better with BM25 for sharper discovery.
+- **Advanced Reddit search:** Use your own phrases to search across reddit; results ranked better with BM25 for sharper discovery.
-- **YouTube power-up:** Search and summarize YouTube using your own search or video URLs and even add a prompt for custom responses.
+- **YouTube power-up:** Search and summarize YouTube using your own search phrases or video URLs and even add a prompt for custom responses.
 - **Sharper web search:** More focused and actionable results than ever before.
 - **MCP support everywhere:** Now fully connect coexistai to LM Studio and other MCP hosts—seamless integration!
-(See Guide Below)
+[See Guide](README_MCP.md)
-- **GitHub & local repo explorer:** Explore directory trees or ask questions about code—works with both GitHub and local repos!
+- **GitHub & local repo explorer:** Explore ask questions about codebases - works with both GitHub and local repos!

 ## 🚀 Features

-- **Web Search API**: Query the web, summarize results, and extract context using LLMs.
+- **Web Explorer**: Query the web, summarize results, and extract context using LLMs.
-- **Reddit Summarizer**: Fetch and summarize top posts and comments from any subreddit.
+- **Reddit Explorer**: Fetch and summarize reddit via search phrase or subreddit focused queries
-- **YouTube Transcript Summarizer**: Summarize YouTube videos by extracting transcripts.
+- **YouTube Transcript Explorer**: Search youtube with search phrases and summarise/QA any video
-- **Map & Route Generation**: Generate maps and routes with points of interest.
+- **Map Explorer**: Generate maps, explore routes, locations with points of interest like hotels, cafes near given locations.
+- **Github Explorer**: Explore/summarise/explain/QA any github or even local git codebases
-- **Pluggable LLMs**: Use Google Gemini, OpenAI, Ollama, and more.
+- **Pluggable LLMs and Embedders**: Use any LLMs Google Gemini, OpenAI, Ollama, and any embedders
 - **Async & Parallel**: Fast, scalable, and robust asynchronous execution.
 - **Notebook & API Ready**: Use as a Python library or via a FAST API.
+- **MCP ready**: Spins up the MCP server on the fly along with FAST API server

 ---

 ## 🛠️ Installation

-### METHOD 1 (Less flexible but faster):
+### Method 1 (Less flexible but faster):

 1. **Clone the repository:**
    ```sh